Menu Close

 CLINICAL HEARING TESTS

-(ii) Watch Test: It is a screening test which was used by the clinicians before the invent of the audiometer.
-The examiner brings a watch with a ‘clicking’ sound close to the patient’s ear and measures the distance at which this sound is heard.
+(ii) Watch Test: Historically, the Watch Test was a common method used by clinicians before the development of audiometers.
+In this test, the examiner brings a ticking watch close to the patient’s ear.
+The distance at which the patient can hear the ticking sound is measured, providing insight into their auditory sensitivity.

 Procedure: Speech test must be done in quiet surroundings.